lucamaf/edge-bootc-blog/devconf.cz-bootc-keynote/README.md

 ```

-Make sure you have KVM installed on the system where you will run the bootc virtualized device with (in the case of Fedora):
+Make sure you have KVM installed on the system where you will run the bootc virtualized device with (in this case for Fedora):

 ```
 $ sudo dnf group install --with-optional virtualization